Washington University in St. Louis: Desegregation and Social Change

 In 1945, four African-American students were denied admission to the university's summer school, prompting the NAACP and the city of St. Louis to file a lawsuit challenging the institution's tax-exempt status.
 The suit argued that the university's segregationist policies violated its obligations as a tax-exempt entity.
 Although the legal action did not succeed, it led the university's board of directors to publicly address the issue of segregation for the first time.

 Compton, after 22 years at the University of Chicago, returned to Washington University in 1946 to become its ninth chancellor.
 He reestablished the Washington University football team and emphasized a "strictly amateur" athletic policy with no athletic scholarships.
-Under Compton, the university saw enrollment growth, driven by World War II veterans using the G.I.
+During Compton's tenure, the university saw enrollment growth, driven by World War II veterans using the G.I.
 Bill, which covered college costs for military personnel.
 In spring 1946, enrollment increased by 39 percent to 9,159 students; by fall 1947, enrollment had reached 13,204 students.

 Before the board fully responded, the initiative for desegregation was taken up by individual deans and departments.
 In June 1947, the medical school sought retroactive approval for admitting an African-American student to a postgraduate course in ophthalmology, which the board granted.
 That same year, President Harry S. Truman's Commission on Higher Education recommended repealing segregation laws in higher education.
 Although the first African-American student did not begin undergraduate medical studies until 1951, by then, the medical school had already appointed African Americans to its part-time clinical faculty and named Ernest S. Sims as the first African American to hold a full-time academic appointment in the university.